thieleju/chess-com-insights/README.md

 ## 🪲 Bugs

 - If the board is flipped before the stats are loaded, the stats will be switched
-- When watching a user and the user is playing a rematch where the colors switch, the stats will not be switched
 - Hiding your own stats only hides the bottom stats, currently not depending on the username

 If you find any other bugs, please open an issue [here](https://github.com/thieleju/chess-com-insights/issues)